oracle/soda-for-java/README.md

 SODA is an open source project.
 See [Contributing](https://github.com/morgiyan/SODA/blob/master/CONTRIBUTING.md) for details.

 Oracle gratefully acknowledges the contributions to SODA made by the community.

+### Getting in touch

+Please open an issue here, or post to the [ORDS, SODA, and JSON in the database forum] (https://community.oracle.com/community/database/developer-tools/oracle_rest_data_services/) with SODA-FOR-JAVA in the subject line.